 Current State of the Practice

 GRS-IBS was included in both EDC-1 and EDC-2 as an Accelerated Bridge Construction technology.
-Nearly 200 bridges in 44 states, Puerto Rico and the District of Columbia have been selected for construction using GRS-IBS since the innovation was first championed under the initiative in 2010.
+Over 200 bridges in 44 states, Puerto Rico and the District of Columbia have been selected for construction using GRS-IBS since the innovation was first championed under the initiative in 2010.